piotrchabros/ApiPopulationMicroservice/README.md

 * After importing make sure that the project SDK is set up to at least Java 8.
 * Start the application by running com.piotrchabros.task.population.microservice.MicroserviceApplication.java.
 * Open web browser and navigate to http://localhost:8080
-* I recommend using IntelliJ for running the application it was set up in it.
-* You should see something like this in the console output:
-* This means that he application started successfully and is accessible.

 You can also run this microservice by building this application into a jar file using spring-boot-maven-plugin and run it in external container e.g. Tomcat